blog

 The venue should align with your event's theme and capacity, while vendors should be reliable and fit within your budget.
 Establishing good relationships with these partners is key since they play a significant role in the success of your event.

-Hotel Selection and Negotiation: This involves carefully choosing hotels that meet the specific needs of the event, such as location, amenities and pricing.
-Negotiating rates and terms with these hotels ensures affordability and value for attendees.
+• Hotel Selection and Negotiation: This involves carefully choosing hotels that meet the specific needs of the event, such as location, amenities, and pricing.
+Negotiating rates and terms with these hotels ensures that attendees receive both affordability and value.

-Easy Booking: This is where attendees select and reserve their hotel rooms.
-It should be streamlined and user-friendly and often involve online platforms like EventPipe where attendees can view options, compare prices and book their stay.
+• Easy Booking: This feature allows attendees to select and reserve their hotel rooms.
+It should be streamlined and user-friendly, often involving online platforms like EventPipe, where attendees can view options, compare prices, and book their stay.

-Attendee Support: Providing support to attendees throughout the booking process is important.
-This includes answering questions, assisting with special requests and providing solutions for issues that may arise with their accommodation.
+• Attendee Support: Providing support to attendees throughout the booking process is essential.
+This includes answering questions, assisting with special requests, and providing solutions for issues that may arise with their accommodation.

-Post-Event Analysis and Accounting: After the event is over, you’ll need to take stock of how the event went.
-This includes looking at how many rooms were filled and thinking about the financial parts, like any special discounts or refunds.
-It's also smart to ask people how they felt about their stay so you can make things better for next time.
+• Post-Event Analysis and Accounting: After the event concludes, you’ll need to assess its success.
+This includes examining how many rooms were filled and considering the financial aspects, such as any special discounts or refunds.
+It's also smart to ask people how they felt about their stay, so you can make things better for next time.

 Sounds like a lot, right?
 EventPipe can help.
-The EventPipe platform does all of this–and more–in a completely modern, streamlined way.
-The platform helps you create a branded housing site in minutes, organize hotel rooms, manage group blocks, streamline the hotel RFP process and access the reporting you need to determine event ROI.
+The EventPipe platform does all of this—and more—in a thoroughly modern, streamlined way.
+The platform enables you to create a branded housing site in minutes, organize hotel rooms, manage group blocks, streamline the hotel RFP process, and access the reporting you need to determine event return on investment (ROI).

-You can monitor which hotel reservations are confirmed, keep track of hotel cut-off dates and analyze the financial and economic impact of your events.
+You can monitor confirmed hotel reservations, track hotel cut-off dates, and analyze the financial and economic impact of your events.

 Easy group block management with EventPipe.